 And by running these devices consistently in schools, you are drastically reducing the rate at which kids become infected with viruses, spreading illnesses and colds, which reduces the overall rate of days missed due to sickness.

-Air purifiers protect students but choosing the right set of devices device in your district will depend on several factors.
+Air purifiers protect students but choosing the best air purifier devices for your classrooms and schools will depend on several factors.
 Some of those include:

 Air purifiers work by circulating air.
 Therefore, to determine the purifier unit that is ideal for the size and occupancy of your space, you’ll have to have a general understanding of the square footage of the space and cubic feet.